Bunsly/JobSpy/README.md

 ### **LinkedIn**

 LinkedIn searches globally & uses only the `location` parameter.
-You can only fetch 1000 jobs max from the LinkedIn endpoint we're using
+You can only fetch 1000 jobs max from the LinkedIn endpoint we are using

 ### **ZipRecruiter**